 - Sleep: You may have trouble falling asleep, sleep too much, or not enough.

-Your doctor or another medical professional will be able to run tests and prescribe a treatment plan to assist you in dealing with the aftermath of a car accident related accident in South Carolina.
+Your doctor or another medical professional will be able to run tests and prescribe a treatment plan to assist you in dealing with the aftermath of a car accident in Greenville.

 Post-concussion syndrome can be serious and may indicate that the damage to your brain is greater than you realized.
 Get all the medical treatment you need.
 Take care to ensure that the costs associated with your treatment are well documented.